domph/cs179-project/README.md

 #### Compile the program

-To compile the program on MacOS, run the following commands in the root directory:
+To compile the program on macOS, run the following commands in the root directory:

 ```
 mkdir build